CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 }
 "use_action" : {
     "type" : "delayed_transform", // Like transform, but it will only transform when the item has a certain age "transform_age" : 600, // The minimal age of the item.
-Items that are younger wont transform.
+Items that are younger won't transform.
 In turns (60 turns = 1 minute)
     "not_ready_msg" : "The yeast has not been done The yeast isn't done culturing yet." // A message, shown when the item is not old enough
 },
 "use_action": {